wasp-lang/wasp/web/docs/cli.md

     build                 Generates full web app code, ready for deployment.
 Use when deploying or ejecting. telemetry             Prints telemetry status.
-    deps                  Prints the dependencies that Wasp uses in your project. info                  Prints basic information about current Wasp project.
+    deps                  Prints the dependencies that Wasp uses in your project. dockerfile            Prints the contents of the Wasp generated Dockerfile. info                  Prints basic information about current Wasp project.

 EXAMPLES